AndreaCrotti/emacs-introduction/README.md

 - `M-x org-babel-tangle`

 This will generate a `conf.el` file that contains the full configuration used.
-Simply open that file and `M-x eval-buffer`.
+Simply open that file and `M-x load-file RET conf.el`